This post was updated in June 2022. It was originally written in April 2016.

 - the uniforms and service you receive from waitstaff,

 - what their menu looks like—the physical menu and the types of items on it.

 Pricing and Branding for B2B organizations

 It’s easy to see the connection between pricing and branding with restaurants, but what if you don’t have a consumer product?
 It’s not as different as you might expect.

 Just like a restaurant, you build your brand perception on many levels.

-Your waitstaff translates to your customer service.
+Your team members are like the waitstaff.
+The customer service you deliver to your customers is vital to their satisfaction with your work.
 Does every team member treat clients with respect and courtesy?